andrewgjh/ls-core/RB120-129/assessment_study/notes.md

     - different objects instantiated from the same class will have the same behaviours
       - but can maintain different states through their attributes

 ---

+## Variable Scope and Inheritance

+1. Instance Variable Scope

+- `@instance_variable` are scoped to instances of a class (at the object level)
+- they are created by appending `@` symbol in front of the variable name
+- there use is to track attributes that make up the state of an object of a certain class
+- they can be accessed and created inside any instance methods of that object without the need to be passed in as an argument
+- they are not able to be directed accessed/modified outside from outside of the object, setter/getter methods must be used to interact with the instance variable
+  > ### Inheritance
+  >
+  > - With regards to class inheritance, instance variables are not inherited, only instances methods are inherited
+  > - therefore if an instance method initializes an instance variable in the superclass, it will look like the instance variable was also inherited in the subclass
+  > - however if an instance method was overriden in the subclass, the instance variable initialized in the superclass will not be initialized in the subclass and will evaluate to `nil` until it is initialized in the overriden instance method or any other method in the subclass (not just the method definition, intialization means the method actually gets called)

+2. Class Variable Scope

+- `@@class_variables` are scoped to the class level and all objects instantiated by the class will share the same class variable
+- it is initialized by appending `@@` in front of the variable name and defined on the class itself
+- it can be accessed and munipulated by class methods and instance methods and do not need to be passed in as an argument

+  > ### Inheritance
+  >
+  > - a subclass is able to access the class variables of a superclass
+  > - in fact the subclass is also referencing the same copy of the class variable from the super class and therefore it would affect the superclass as well if the class variable is reassigned or mutated
+  > - for this reason, it is recommended to avoid class variable when working with inheritance

+3. Constant Variable Scope

+- constant variables are variables that should not be reassigned (ruby will not stop you from reassigning it but will output a warning indicating that this should not be done - no error will be raised)
+- they have lexical scope meaning that they are available in the surrounding stucture that it is defined
+- it searched for the constant within the class or module they are defined and will continue to look outwards to outer modules / class that enclose the where the CONSTANT is called
+  - it is not able to access the CONSTANT if it is inside an adjacent module/ class
+    > ### Inheritance
+    >
+    > - after ruby tries to resolve a CONSTANT lexically and cannot find the CONSTANT,
+    > - it will go up the lookup path found by calling `.ancestors`
+    > - starting at the class/ module where the CONSTANT was referred to
+    > - therefore it might be good practice to append `self.class::CONSTANT` when referencing the constant in a method that is inherited from a module or superclass while the CONSTANT is initialized in a subclass

+---